Bhaskar409/Bhaskar409/README.md

 ### 🚀 About Me
 - 🎓 Currently pursuing **B.Tech (3rd Year)**
-- 💡 Interested in **Backend Development, System Design, Blockchain**
+- 💡 Interested in ** DSA, Backend Development, System Design, Blockchain**
-- ⚡ Fun fact: Roar of GTR impress me lol!
+- ⚡ Fun fact: No number before 1,000 contains the letter **A**!

 ---